-The simple, but powerful truth we hold on to, is that you only need 1FINANCIAL PLAN with 3 Chapters.
+The simple, but powerful truth we hold on to, is that you only need 1FINANCIAL LIFE PLAN with 3 BE's.

 Each chapter informs you as to what, where and how to do, what you need financially based on where you are in your life.

-Financial success, which is Chapter 2 cannot be built only on a foundation of hope - especially in those stormy moments when hope is hard to find.
+Financial success, which is the 2nd BE cannot be built only on a foundation of hope - especially in those stormy moments when hope is hard to find.